tawi1/Tile-Prefab-Placer/docs/source/tabs.rst

 	* **Distance**

 	.. image:: images/tabs/OverlayTab/ObstacleDistanceAnim.gif
-	Object intersections are checked by distance
+	Object intersections are checked by distance (works only for ovelay grid objects)

 	* **Raycast**
 	.. image:: images/tabs/OverlayTab/ObstacleRaycastAnim.gif
-	Object intersections are checked by raycasts
+	Object intersections are checked by raycasts (works only for any gameobject)

 Randomizer